Setting Up Your AI Agent

 Identity Mode

 Identity mode controls whether Jarvis asks visitors for their email address.
-Navigate to the Widget tab to find this setting.
+Navigate to the Publish tab to find this setting under the Identity sub-tab.

 There are three active modes: